Representations up to homotopy of Lie algebroids: Operations, cohomology and the derived category

 extend to the setting of graded vector bundles, complexes of vector bundles and complexes of vector bundles endowed with a connection.
-The extension to representations up to homotopy is now straightforward.
+We will see that these operations are also well defined for representations up to homotopy.

 \begin{example}[Taking duals]\rm \ For $E\in \RRep^{\infty}(A)$ with associated structure operator $D$, the operator $D^*$ corresponding to the dual $E^*$ is uniquely determined by the condition

 for all $\eta\in \Omega(A; E^*)$ and $\eta'\in \Omega(A; E)$, where $\wedge$ is the operation